PhilippeDoucette/Flying-Robot/README.md

 ![Quad Image](https://github.com/PhilippeDoucette/Flying-Robot/blob/master/images/IMGP1502.JPG)

-[The goal is to create a flying robot as a development platform.](https://github.com/PhilippeDoucette/Intel-RTF-Drone-with-servo-control/wiki) as a development platform.
+[The goal is to create a flying robot as a development platform as a development platform.](https://github.com/PhilippeDoucette/Intel-RTF-Drone-with-servo-control/wiki) as a development platform.

 ## Systems
 ### Intel RTF Drone